 The experience on P.E.I., however, is that summer — with tourism, fish processing and agricultural jobs in full swing — is the best time to be looking for a job.
 Future reports could well show the situation only gets worse.

-Jim Sentance, an economist at UPEI, said he's wasn't surprised by Statistic Canada's report.
+Jim Sentance, an economist at UPEI, said he's wasn't surprised by Statistics Canada's report.

 "P.E.I.'s economy is not the best in the country by any stretch.
 We have a chronic unemployment problem," he told CBC News.